Gerald Ullrich: Political career

-Member of the Bundestag, 2017–present
+Member of the Bundestag, 2017–2025

-Ullrich became a member of the German Bundestag in the 2017 federal elections, representing Suhl, Schmalkalden-Meiningen, Hildburghausen and Sonneberg constituency alongside Mark Hauptmann.
-He has since been serving on the Committee on European Affairs, the Committee on Petitions and as substitute member on the Committee on Economic Affairs and Energy.
-On the Committee on European Affairs, he is his parliamentary group's rapporteur on climate protection and serves since November 2019 also as coordinator of his parliamentary group.
+Ullrich became a member of the German Bundestag in the 2017 federal elections, representing the constituency Suhl – Schmalkalden-Meiningen – Hildburghausen – Sonneberg alongside Frank Ullrich.
+He served on the Committee on European Affairs, the Committee on Petitions and as substitute member on the Committee on Economic Affairs and Energy.
+On the Committee on European Affairs, he was his parliamentary group's rapporteur on climate protection and served since November 2019 also as coordinator of his parliamentary group.

-In addition to his committee assignments, Ullrich has been serving as deputy chairman of the German-Portuguese-Spanish Parliamentary Friendship Group.
+In addition to his committee assignments, Ullrich served as deputy chairman of the German-Portuguese-Spanish Parliamentary Friendship Group.

 other activities

 Ullrich is founder chairman of the Floh-Seligenthal business association.

 Personal life

 Ullrich is Protestant, married, has two sons and lives in Floh-Seligenthal.